19hours/sg-statutes/Acts/Dental Registration Act.md

 (b) may review the order where new evidence relevant to the order has become available after the making of the order.

+[22/2007]

 (2) Where the High Court has extended the order under section 49G(2) or an Interim Orders Committee has made a replacement order under section 49E(1)(c) or (d), the first review after such extension or making of the replacement order shall take place —

 (a) if the order (or the order which has been replaced) had not been reviewed under subsection (1), within the period of 6 months beginning on the date on which the High Court ordered the extension or on which the replacement order was made, as the case may be; or

-(b) if the order had been reviewed under subsection (1), within the period of 3 months beginning on the date on which the High Court ordered the extension or on which the replacement order was made.
+(b) if the order had been reviewed under subsection (1), within the period of 3 months beginning on the date on which the High Court ordered the extension or on which the replacement order was made, as the case may be.

+[22/2007]

 ### Interim Orders Committee may revoke, vary or replace interim order